ramorel/ramorel.github.io/_research/dissertation.md

 - Study 1: How have activists used social media to develop a movement infrastructure supporting collective action?

-- Study 2: How do anti-high-stakes-testing activists frame ideas about standardized tests?
+- Study 2: How do participants in the anti-testing movement frame the issue of standardized testing in schools?
+    - Working paper

 - Study 3: What is the effect of demographic changes on participation in test boycotts?
     - [Here's a short summary/overview of this study](https://ramorel.github.io/dissertation_3)
-    - BEWARE: it is still a work in progress!
+    - Working paper